tobiasschaefer/micronaut-camunda-bpm/README.md

     rest:
       enabled: true
 ```

 Further Information:
-* To e.g. get the engine from the REST API you can use `/engine-rest/engine`.
+* The Webapps are by default available at `/camunda`.
+By default, `/` will redirect you there.
-* The default to access the webapps is `/camunda`.
-You get redirected to the WelcomeApp.
+* The REST API is by default available at `/engine-rest/engine`, e.g. to get the engine name use `GET /engine-rest/engine`.
-* See [Configuration](##configuration) for how to create a default user or how to enable basic authentication.
+* See [Configuration Properties](#properties) on how to enable basic authentication for REST, create a default user, or disable the redirect.

 ## Configuration